 Fast forward to late 2020.
 Hate speech was running rampant on our applications.
 I’m not being hyperbolic.
 Racist, homophobic, transphobic, Islamaphobic, and misogynistic speech was being posted in many of our applications.

 On top of that, there were many employees at CIA, DIA, NSA, and other IC agencies that openly stated that the January 6th terrorist attack on our Capitol was justified.

 By this time, I had been contacted by more than a few government employees at many different IC agencies, who were concerned about the content that Intelink was allowing to be hosted.
-Most of these people had been long time supporters of Intelink, having been there when we first started.
+Most of these people had been long time supporters of Intelink, having been there when we first started (way back in the 90s).
 On the other hand, some of them were brand new to the IC, and brought a new viewpoint to what should and should not be allowed on a government system.